zty0312/Distributed-Cutting-Plane-Consensus/README.md

 # Distributed-Cutting-Plane-Consensus
-Python code of the DCP_C algorithm
+Python code of the DCP_C algorithm.